Post installation basic tests

 Note: even if you cannot hear the audio stream, you can still download it as MP3 file.

-Starting from the Winter 2018 version of the Imagicle Application Suite, recording, replay and download operations require a valid certificate in the Windows Certificate Store, for encryption scopes.
+Starting from Imagicle Winter 2018 version, recording, replay and download operations require a valid certificate in the Windows Certificate Store, for encryption scopes.

-The error is normally given if the certificate used to store the selected recording is no more available in the Windows Certificate Store for the replay or download operations.
-In order to reterive such recordings you must install the required certificate in the Personal folder of the Windows Certificate Store (see the configuration guide).
+The error normally occurs if the certificate used to store the selected recording is no more available in the Windows Certificate Store for the replay or download operations.

 Automated Dial-In Recording